Email: Bernard G. Conaway ›

 • Often represent pro bono, minor children in actions where the state is seeking to terminate parental rights.

-Mr. Conaway has achieved an AV Preeminent Peer Review Rating for professional ethical standards and legal ability by Martindale-Hubbell.
-Martindale-Hubbell Ratings provides reviews of lawyers and law firms for consumers and professionals.
+Mr. Conaway has achieved an AV Preeminent Judicial Review Rating for professional ethical standards and legal ability by Martindale-Hubbell.
+Martindale-Hubbell Ratings provides reviews of judges and lawyers for consumers and professionals.